Modelling Time-Varying Rankings with Autoregressive and Score-Driven Dynamics: Dynamic score-driven ranking model

-The recursive nature of $f_t$ requires initialization.
-A reasonable approach is to set the initial conditional scores $\nabla(y_0; f_0)$, \ldots, $\nabla(y_{-P+1}; f_{-P+1})$ to zero, i.e.\ their expected value, and the initial parameters $f_0$, \ldots, $f_{-Q+1}$ to the unconditional value $\bar{f}$ given by \eqref{eq:gasUnc}.
+The recursive nature of $f_t$ requires the initialisation of the first few elements of the conditional score and worth parameter time series.
+A reasonable approach is to set the initial conditional scores $\nabla(f_0 | y_0)$, \ldots, $\nabla(f_{-P+1} | y_{-P+1})$ to zero, i.e.,\ their expected value, and the initial parameters $f_0$, \ldots, $f_{-Q+1}$ to the unconditional value $\bar{f}$ given by \eqref{eq:gasUnc}.
 Alternatively, if additional information about the initial worth parameters is available, it can be used instead.
-For instance, in a related GAS-type model for binary outcomes of tennis matches, \cite{Gorgi2019} use current ranking points to initialize the worth parameters.
-On the other hand, they also note that other initialization methods yielded very similar parameters estimates.
+For instance, in a related GAS-type model for the binary outcomes of tennis matches, \cite{Gorgi2019} use current ranking points to initialise the worth parameters.
+On the other hand, they also note that other initialisation methods yielded very similar parameter estimates.
 The initial worth parameters can also be considered as additional parameters to be estimated.
-This would, however, significantly increase the number of variables in the maximization problem.
+This would, however, significantly increase the number of variables in the maximisation problem.

-As \cite{Hunter2004} states, a necessary condition for the Plackett-Luce log-likelihood to have a maximum is that in every possible partition of the items into two nonempty subsets, some item in the second set must be ranked higher than some item in the first set at least once.
-This assumption for example rules out that there is an item always ranked first which would result in an infinite worth parameter.

-From a computational perspective, it is possible to utilize any general-purpose algorithm for solving nonlinear optimization problems.
-In our simulation study and empirical application, we employ the \emph{Broyden--Fletcher--Goldfarb--Shanno} (BFGS) algorithm implemented in R package \emph{nloptr} \citep{Ypma2020}.
-Optimization performance can be improved, however, by exploiting the special structure of the problem.
+From a computational perspective, it is possible to utilise any general-purpose algorithm to solve nonlinear optimisation problems.
+In our simulation study and empirical application, we employ the \emph{Broyden--Fletcher--Goldfarb--Shanno} (BFGS) algorithm.
+The optimisation performance can be improved, however, by exploiting the special structure of the problem.
 Concerning the GAS models, \cite{Creal2013} recall the work of \cite{Fiorentini1996} and suggest an algorithm that computes the gradient of the likelihood recursively and simultaneously with the time-varying parameters.
 Concerning the Plackett-Luce distribution, \cite{Hunter2004} presents an iterative \emph{minorization–maximization} (MM) algorithm, which is further developed by \cite{Caron2012}.
-These ideas might prove a useful starting point for a specialized likelihood-maximization algorithm tailored to our model; however, the development of such an algorithm is beyond the scope of this paper.
+These ideas might prove to be a useful starting point for a specialised likelihood-maximisation algorithm tailored to our model; however, the development of such an algorithm is beyond the scope of this paper.